Luis Gutiérrez: Early life, education, and early career

 Gutiérrez was born and raised in the Lincoln Park neighborhood of Chicago, then an immigrant and working-class community.
 His mother was an assembly-line worker, and his father was a cab driver.
 After his freshman year at St. Michael's High School, his parents moved the family to their hometown of San Sebastián, Puerto Rico.
 Gutiérrez, who had never before visited the island, reluctantly followed his parents; there, he learned to speak Spanish.
 Gutiérrez said of his experience moving from Chicago to Puerto Rico: "In Lincoln Park, I had been called a spic, then, all of a sudden, I land on the island and everyone calls me gringo and Americanito.
 I learned to speak Spanish well."

-According to Mark Krikorian, while Gutiérrez was in Puerto Rico, he was a member of the now-defunct Puerto Rican Socialist Party.

 In 1974, Gutiérrez returned to Chicago and enrolled at Northeastern Illinois University.
 He got involved in student activism and social justice issues, writing for the student publication Que Ondee Sola and serving as the president of the Union for Puerto Rican Students.
 In 1976, while a senior at Northeastern Illinois, he began driving a cab in order to raise enough funds to visit his long-time girlfriend, Soraida, in Puerto Rico.
 In 1977, after graduating from Northeastern Illinois University with a degree in English, he returned to Puerto Rico and married Soraida.
 The couple returned to Chicago in 1978, and, unable to find other work, Gutiérrez took up taxi driving full-time.
 Gutiérrez eventually found work as a Chicago Public School teacher and later a child abuse caseworker with the Illinois Department of Children & Family Services.